Google has announced that it will award $25 million in cash grants to non-profits and social organisations in its new Impact Challenge (GIC) for…

 Entries are now open for the fifth annual AppsAfrica Innovation Awards which aim to showcase the continent’s most innovative mobile and tech ventures.

-The awards provide winners with industry recognition, global publicity and networking with over 300 industry peers at the awards’ party in Cape Town on 12 November — on the eve of AfricaCom.
+The awards provide winners with industry recognition, global publicity and networking with over 300 industry peers expected at the awards’ party in Cape Town on 12 November — on the eve of AfricaCom.

 The AppsAfrica Innovation Awards celebrate the best in mobile and tech in Africa